 Let me repeat: you do not need to pre-cook your gnocchi for this recipe!
 That’s one less pan to wash, and by roasting the gnocchi, it gets the best texture in the oven!

-First, let’s talk ingredients for roasted gnocchi:
+First, let’s talk ingredients:

 - gnocchi– grab the shelf-stable kind in the pasta section of the grocery store.
 I’ve tested with butternut squash gnocchi and YUM!
 I have not tested with cauliflower gnocchi but hope we get some in Canada soon.